nakagami/grdp/README.md

 Forked from [tomatome/grdp](https://github.com/tomatome/grdp)

-## Unsupported feature

-Remove VNC client feature.

-Remove features that work only on certain platforms.
-For example clipboard.

 ## TODO

-- Ubuntu RDP server support
+- Ubuntu RDP server support.
+- OS independent clipboard implementation.
-- RDP client (Currently, there is only an example that demonstrates the library's functionality).
+- More feature rich RDP client.
+(Currently, there is only an example that demonstrates the library's functionality).

 ## How to execute example